 Developing the technology to be able to land a spacecraft was one of the main reasons Elon Musk originally founded SpaceX.
 Knowing that the consensus on Mars was that it would be prohibitively expensive to send humans there with the technology of the time, Elon Musk set out to improve that technology.

-One of the key improvements needed was the ability to reuse large parts of spacecraft that would otherwise disintegrate in orbit.
+One of the key improvements needed was the ability to reuse large parts of the spacecraft which would otherwise disintegrate in orbit.
 The first step to making this possible was landing an orbital first stage rocket.
-SpaceX achieved this feat in 2015 with its historic first upright landing on land.
+SpaceX achieved this feat in 2015 with its historic first unmanned upright landing on land.

 5. The first drone ship landing

 SpaceX was starting to make things look easy.
-Only a year after its first successful landing, the company landed its spacecraft on a small platform floating in the ocean.
-After several failed attempts, the company successfully landed a rocket on a drone ship in 2016.
+Only a year after its first successful vertical landing, the company landed its spacecraft on a small platform floating in the ocean.
+After several failed attempts, the company achieved its first successful landing of a rocket booster on a drone ship, called Just Read the Instructions, in 2016.

 6. SpaceX becomes the first company ever to reuse a rocket

 Of course, landing a rocket is only part of the equation when it comes to reusability and reducing the expense of space travel.
-As SpaceX successfully showed in 2017, it is possible to reuse a rocket once it has already been used — NASA had previously reused space shuttles, but never rocket boosters.
+As SpaceX successfully showed in 2017, it is possible to reuse a rocket — NASA had previously reused space shuttles, but never rocket boosters.

-SpaceX relaunched its Falcon 9 rocket and successfully landed it on a drone ship in the Atlantic Ocean.
+On March 30, 2017, SpaceX relaunched its Falcon 9 rocket, with a satellite onboard, and successfully recovered it again by landing it on a drone ship in the Atlantic Ocean.

 7. The Dragon can be reused too